JahnKhan/saveme-app/README.md

 #### Custom Context Setup

-For production use, you can create your own custom context:
+For custom contexts, you can create your own context:

 1. **Upload Context**: Go to [save-me.app](https://save-me.app/) and upload your knowledge base (manuals, procedures, etc.)
 2. **Generate Token**: The website processes your context and generates a unique token